particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### P2/Photon 2 trace antenna 2025-10-22

+The test report for the P2/Photon 2 built-in Wi-Fi/BLE trace antenna is now included in the [antenna guide](/hardware/certification/antenna/#p2-photon-2-trace-antenna).

 ### Threading warnings 2025-10-15

 Updated examples using `SYSTEM_THREAD(ENABLED)` to eliminate compile warnings when targeting Device OS 6.2.0 or later.